Cristobalite: Structures

 There is more than one form of the cristobalite framework.
 At high temperatures, the structure is called β-cristobalite.
 It is in the cubic crystal system, space group Fd3̅m (No. 227, Pearson symbol cF104).
-It has the diamond structure but with linked tetrahedra of silicon and oxygen where the carbon atoms are in diamond.
+It has the diamond structure, but instead of carbon atoms as in diamond, it consists of linked tetrahedra of silicon and oxygen.
 A chiral tetragonal form called α-cristobalite (space group either P41212, No. 92, or P43212, No. 96, at random) occurs on cooling below about 250 °C at ambient pressure and is related to the cubic form by static tilting of the silica tetrahedra in the framework.
 This transition is variously called the low-high or $\alpha{-}\beta$ transition.
 It may be termed "displacive"; i.e., it is not generally possible to prevent the cubic β form from becoming tetragonal by rapid cooling.
 Under rare circumstances the cubic form may be preserved if the crystal grain is pinned in a matrix that does not allow for the considerable spontaneous strain that is involved in the transition, which causes a change in shape of the crystal.
 This transition is highly discontinuous.
 Going from the α form to the β form causes an increase in volume of 3 or 4 percent.
 The exact transition temperature depends on the crystallinity of the cristobalite sample, which itself depends on factors such as how long it has been annealed at a particular temperature.

 The cubic β phase consists of dynamically disordered silica tetrahedra.
 The tetrahedra remain fairly regular and are displaced from their ideal static orientations due to the action of a class of low-frequency phonons called rigid unit modes.
 It is the "freezing" of one of these rigid unit modes that is the soft mode for the α–β transition.

 In β-cristobalite, there are right-handed and left-handed helices of tetrahedra (or of silicon atoms) parallel to all three axes.
 In the α–β phase transition, however, only the right-handed or the left-handed helix in one direction is preserved (the other becoming a two-fold screw axis), so only one of the three degenerate cubic crystallographic axes retains a fourfold rotational axis (actually a screw axis) in the tetragonal form.
 (That axis becomes the "c" axis, and the new "a" axes are rotated 45° compared to the other two old axes.
 The new "a" lattice parameter is shorter by approximately the square root of 2, so the α unit cell contains only 4 silicon atoms rather than 8.)
 The choice of axis is arbitrary, so that various twins can form within the same grain.
 These different twin orientations coupled with the discontinuous nature of the transition (volume and slight shape change) can cause considerable mechanical damage to materials in which cristobalite is present and that pass repeatedly through the transition temperature, such as refractory bricks.